 Not all exotics have problems with their teeth, but chinchilla teeth can be problematic.
 Chinchillas, like some other exotic pets, have the type of teeth that grow continuously throughout their lives.
-These teeth may periodically require tooth trims if your chinchilla doesn't wear them down himself.
+These teeth may periodically require tooth trims if your chinchilla doesn't wear them down themselves.

 Herbivores such as rabbits, guinea pigs, and chinchillas have long teeth that continuously grow, often requiring tooth trims.
 These teeth, called hypsodont teeth, have crowns (the part of the teeth you can see) that extend a great length beyond the gums.
 Hypsodont teeth are unusually long when compared to the teeth of dogs, cats, or humans.
 The natural grinding action of chewing on toys, hay, and other food items causes the teeth to stay at an ideal length in normal herbivores, but many need to have their teeth manually cut on a regular basis due to health and genetic factors.

 Overgrown Chinchilla Teeth